naganandy/graph-based-deep-learning-literature/conference-publications/folders/wavenet_ijcai19/README.md

 @inproceedings{wavenet_ijcai19,
-  title     = {Graph WaveNet for Deep Spatial-Temporal Graph Modeling}, author    = {Z. Wu and S. Pan and G. Long and J. Jiang and C. Zhang}, booktitle = {Proceedings of the Twenty-Eighth International Joint Conference on Artificial Intelligence, (IJCAI)},
+  title     = {Graph WaveNet for Deep Spatial-Temporal Graph Modeling}, author    = {Z. Wu and S. Pan and G. Long and J. Jiang and C. Zhang}, booktitle = {Proceedings of the Twenty-Eighth International Joint Conference on Artificial Intelligence (IJCAI)},
   year      = {2019}
 }
 ```